Azure-Samples/ms-identity-netcore-winui/README.md

 1. Open the `WinUIMSALApp\appsettings.json` file.
 1. Find the key `TenantId` and replace the existing value with your Azure AD tenant/directory ID.
-1. Find the key `ClientId` and replace the existing value with the application ID (clientId) of `WinUI-App-Calling-MsGraph` app copied from the Azure portal.
+1. Find the key `ClientId` and replace the existing value with the application ID (clientId) of `WinUI-App-Calling-MSGraph` app copied from the Azure portal.

 ### Step 4: Running the sample